Chapter 3: Buy the Leader Out of a Base

 Once you’ve identified the overall trend and the leading sector, you want to buy the leading company.
 Why?

-Most people want to have the best or want to be associated with the best.
-Everyone writes about the winner of the World Cup or gold at the Olympics.
+Most people want the best—or want to be associated with the best.
+Everyone writes about the winner of the World Cup or the gold medalist at the Olympics.
 Few people are interested in second place or silver.
 In many cases, the winners get most of the attention, money, and status.

 Quick example: Who’s the fastest man on earth?
 Usain Bolt.
-Who’s second fastest?
+Who’s the second fastest?
 I wouldn’t know.

-And the fact is, Usain is not much faster than second place.
+And the fact is, Usain isn’t much faster than second place.
 But nobody really cares about second place either.
 It’s all about the best, the fastest, the winner.

 For companies, that means your products are compared to the rest.
 Employees want to work for the best company, not the second best.
 The list goes on and on.